PicnicSupermarket/dbt-score/docs/index.md

 [available on Github](https://github.com/PicnicSupermarket/dbt-score).

 All contributions, in the form of bug reports, pull requests, feedback or discussion are welcome.
-See the **contribution guide** for more information.
+See the [contributor's guide](contributing.md) for more information.